Florida State Road 713: Route description

 SR 713 begins as Kings Highway at the intersection between SR 70 and an interchange with Florida's Turnpike (exit 152) and heads north.
 North of the SR 614 intersection, it veers to the northeast and changes names to Turnpike Feeder Road.
 The road terminates at US 1 just south of the St. Lucie-Indian River county line.

 History

 According to a 1960 map prepared by the State Road Department (forerunner to Florida Department of Transportation), Kings Highway had a State Road 607 designation—at the same time as Emerson Road (current SR 607) and Indrio Road (part west of Kings Highway is now SR 614), with Angle Road being SR 607A at the time.

-Prior to the completion of Interstate 95 in Florida in the early 1980s, it was commonly used to "bridge the gap" between Florida's Turnpike (SR 91) and the Interstate highway.
+Prior to the completion of Interstate 95 in Florida in 1987, it was commonly used to "bridge the gap" between Florida's Turnpike (SR 91) and the Interstate highway.

 As sections of I-95 were completed between SR 60 near Vero Beach and SR 70 in Fort Pierce between 1978 and 1980, the common methodology of using SR 713 to travel between I-95 and the Turnpike evolved: